 The University of Plymouth has a long history in educating health professionals, having run a Nursing and Midwifery Council (NMC) accredited adult nursing programme for more than 20 years.
 The new school in Exeter will deliver the same high-quality curriculum as taught at both Plymouth and Truro by the University.

-The additional school in Exeter will enable more students to access the same high-quality teaching much closer to home and our placement partners in the local trusts are very keen to recruit local student nurses for their Band 5 staff nurse posts when they qualify.
+Our placement partners in the local trusts are very keen to recruit local student nurses for their Band 5 staff nurse posts when they qualify.
 Educating more students locally will be of great benefit to those trusts in future years and, of course, to the students themselves - currently 98 per cent of our graduating cohort find work within six months of graduation, at an NHS Band 5 (present salary band: £21,909 - £28,462) in the majority of cases.